Years 8 – 12

 Students in Years Ten or Eleven who leave school before receiving their Higher School Certificate (HSC) are eligible for the NSW Record of School Achievement (ROSA).

-Further to the broad selection of school based courses, students from Years Nine to Twelve can also select from a range of online School Certificate and Higher School Certificate courses provided through the Sydney Distance Education and
+Further to the broad selection of school based courses, students from Years Nine to Twelve can also select from a range of online School Certificate and Higher School Certificate courses provided through the Sydney Distance Education.

 At the end of Year 12